joelrajuthomas/DSC680/README.md

 # Steam Game Price Prediction based off historical Steam prices for games
 Given a dataset of steam sales from game releases, we attempt to predict prices for games by only knowing their initial features of the game.

+# Pizza or Not Pizza!
+TensorFlow Image Prediction
+Given images of pizza and images that are not pizza - We predict if given images are pizza or not!